poppinlp/grunt-static-version/README.md

 ### files.filter {Object}

-The src file path filter.See [this page](https://github.com/isaacs/minimatch#options) for more options about filter.
+The options for glob in `files.src`.
+See [glob options](https://github.com/isaacs/minimatch#options) for more detail.

 ### files.ignore {Object}